Advice I Wish Someone Would Have Given Me as a First Time Mom

 Advice for first time moms

-1. You might hear that breastfeeding is natural.
-Yes, breastfeeding is natural in the sense that it is a miracle that your body can produce breastmilk and knows exactly what to do.
+2. Breastfeeding is natural but it’s not easy.
+It’s a miracle that your body can produce breastmilk and knows exactly what to do.
 However, it is definitely not intuitive.
-You and your baby will both learn how to breastfeed.
+It’s going to be a learning curve for both you and baby!

 4. When you have a let down during a breastfeeding session, the let down happens on both sides.
-This means that while you are feeding your baby on one side, you will also have breastmilk come out the other side (this is your let down).
-It generally won’t keep flowing on that side after your let down - only on the side that you are feeding your baby.
-CATCH THAT LET DOWN!
+This means that while you are feeding your baby on one side, you will also have breastmilk come out the other side initially (this is your let down).
+Catch that let-down!
 I built up a healthy freezer stash solely from collecting the let down on the opposite side I was feeding.
 If you don’t catch it it’s basically wasted milk.
 You can catch your let down with the Haakaa or Elvie Curve.

-6. You will undergo substantial hormone changes post-birth.
-Estrogen and progesterone, which are at all time highs during your pregnancy, suddenly crash.
+6. Emotional ups and downs postpartum are normal.
+Estrogen and progesterone, which are at all time highs during your pregnancy, suddenly crash after baby is born.
 Oxytocin increases, which helps the uterus contract and prevent excess postpartum bleeding, and prolactin increases, which helps your body produce breastmilk.
 All of these hormones can leave you feeling all sorts of ways.
-Know that it is completely normal to anxious or overwhelmed, to cry or have mood swings.
-Give yourself lots of grace and ask for help when you need it.
-Generally these symptoms resolve in a week or two.
+Know that it is completely normal to feel anxious or overwhelmed, to cry or have mood swings.
+Give yourself a lot of grace and ask for help when you need it.

-10. Make time for yourself.
+9. Make time for yourself.
 It’s not selfish.
 You can’t pour from an empty cup.
-It doesn’t have to be anything big; take take time for a long hot shower or sip your coffee in the morning sun.
+It doesn’t have to be anything big; take time for a hot shower or sip your coffee in the morning sun while baby takes their morning nap.
 Though the moments might seem short or few and far between, take and enjoy them when you can.

-12. YOU WERE MADE TO BE YOUR BABY’S MAMA.
+11. YOU WERE MADE TO BE YOUR BABY’S MAMA.
 God chose you for this baby, and chose your baby for you.
 No one knows what your baby needs better than you do.
-Trust your instincts and lean into the wild beautiful adventure of motherhood!
+Know that even if you have some bad moments, in the eyes of your baby, no one does it better that you.

 Previous